andyfitz/Outfitz/README.md

 ## About

+The spiritual successor to the popular font 'Outfit'.

 A beautiful geometric sans font family, featuring distinguished ligatures.

-The spiritual successor to the popular font 'Outfit'
+This repository is maintaned, pull-request friendly, and accepting issues.

 > “typefaces are the clothes words wear.” -Beatrice Warde